jananikookie/AI-Powered-Reading-companion/README.md

 ## How to Run

--Install Python (3.x) and ensure it is added to system PATH -Open terminal or command prompt in the project folder -Install Flask using pip install flask
+- Install Python (3.x) and ensure it is added to system PATH
+- Open terminal or command prompt in the project folder
+- Install Flask using pip install flask
--Install all required dependencies listed in the project -Run the application using python app.py
+- Install all required dependencies listed in the project
+- Run the application using python app.py
--After running, check the terminal for the local server link -Open a browser and go to http://127.0.0.1:5000/ -Upload a document and use the available features of the application
+- After running, check the terminal for the local server link
+- Open a browser and go to http://127.0.0.1:5000/
+- Upload a document and use the available features of the application

 ## Future Enhancements

--Support for additional document formats such as PDF and DOCX -Improved AI-based summarization accuracy
+- Support for additional document formats such as PDF and DOCX
+- Improved AI-based summarization accuracy
--Advanced MCQ generation using better NLP models
+- Advanced MCQ generation using better NLP models
--User authentication and document history tracking -Enhanced user interface and experience
+- User authentication and document history tracking
+- Enhanced user interface and experience

 ## Author

 Janani